yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 <h4 id="type-construction">Type construction</h4>

 You can construct your own types.
-First you can use aliases or type synonyms.
+First, you can use aliases or type synonyms.

 <div class="codehighlight">
 ~~~~~~ {.haskell}